Rebirth-of-the-Night/Rebirth-Of-The-Night/README.md

 ## Getting Started

-Head over to the [How To](docs/how-to.md) to get up and running, and guidance on contributing.
+Head over to the [How To](docs/how-to.md) to get up and running, and guidance on contributing. edit june 2022: need to publish new howto contribute guide

 ## Community